Belgrade–Bar motorway: Current progress

 In Serbia, efforts to start the construction of the 146.37 km long section between Belgrade and Požega began in 2008, when a concession contract was signed with Alpine Mayreder and FCC Construction.
 Yet, Alpine and the Government of Serbia agreed to cancel the contract in August 2008.

 In 2010, consortium of Serbian construction companies won the bidding for building of 12,5 km section between Ub and Lajkovac.
 On July 30, 2010, the work began and the construction is still underway.

 In August 2019 the complete section of 103 km from Obrenovac to Preljina was open to traffic.
 Section from Obrenovac to Surčin was opened on December 18, 2019.
 It is expected for the connection from New Belgrade to Surčin to be completed by 2022.

 Section Preljina—Požega, A.K.A.
-E763, is a section which is currently under construction.
-It will be 30.9 kilometres long.
-It is expected to be completed by the end of 2021.
-When completed, it will feature six kilometres of bridges, and six kilometres of tunnels.
+E763, is a section which is currently finished construction and available for driving.
+It is 30,96 kilometers long.
+It was completed in June 2025 and opened 5 July 2025.
+It is features six kilometres of bridges, and six kilometres of tunnels.
 This also means that one third of the section will be tunnels and bridges.
-Interesting to know, tunnel "Laz" with its 2.850 meters length, will become the longest tunnel in Serbia.

 The last section of A2 motorway is a section from Požega to border with Montenegro near Boljare.
 This section will be more than 100 kilometers long, and the exact route is still to be determined.